dstackai/dstack.github.io/docs/aws.md

 # Configure your AWS account

-With `dstack` it's possible to run workflows in spot instances in your own AWS cloud as well as to store output artifacts in your own S3 bucket.
+With `dstack` it's possible to run workflows in on-demand runners in your own AWS cloud as well as to store output artifacts in your own S3 bucket.

-In order to connect `dstack` to your AWS account, run the `dstack aws configure` command and specify the credentials for your AWS account and, optionally, the name of your S3 bucket that you's like to use to store output artifacts:
+In order to connect `dstack` to your AWS account, run the `dstack aws configure` command and specify the credentials for your AWS account and, optionally, the name of your S3 bucket that you'd like to use to store output artifacts:

 ```
 dstack aws configure